nf260/preanalyticalfactorsinNBS/README.md

-These Jupyter notebooks describe the analyses in the following manuscript (submitted for publication in Clinical Chemistry):
+These Jupyter notebooks describe the analyses in the following manuscript (submitted for publication in Clinical Chemistry and Laboratory Medicine):

 **Impact of Dried Blood Spot Diameter and Transit Time on Analyte Concentrations and Cut-Off Classification in Routine Newborn Screening**
 Nick Flynn, Sarah Hogg, Stuart J Moat